Make Ahead Mashed Potatoes

 Instructions

 - Put the potatoes and whole garlic cloves into a large pot and cover with 1-inch of cold water.
 Bring the pot to a boil over high heat then reduce the heat, cover the pot, and simmer for 15 minutes, until the potatoes are tender.
-Reserve 1 cup of the cooking liquid and then drain the water from the pot.5 lb russet potatoes, 6 cloves garlic
+Reserve 1 cup of the cooking liquid and then drain the water from the pot.5 lb Russet potatoes, 6 cloves garlic

 - Add the butter to the pot and give it a few minutes to melt.
 Add the sour cream, cream, butter, and salt and mash the potatoes with a potato masher until smooth.
 Thin the potatoes with a little of the reserved cooking liquid.
 You want the potatoes to be slightly thinner than normal.1 cup sour cream, ½ cup cream, ¼ cup butter, 2 teapoons sea salt